MannyBoink/CS235_Data_Mining_Solar_Power/README.md

 5: A proposed Deep Neural Network Architecture

 The code can be run using Colaboratory Notebooks by following the steps given below:
-1: Import any one of the notebooks to Colaboratory.
+1: Import any one of the notebooks to Google Colaboratory.
 2: Add the Dataset.xlsx file to your drive account to which you will have to allow Colab access when running the notebook.
 3: Run all the cells in the colab notebook and watch the magic unfold! :)